bgord/knowledge/README.md

 - Trap exit command
 - Redirect all output from stdout and stderr to a file
 - Read variable from stdin with text prompt
+- Send both stdin and stderr to /dev/null shorter syntax

 ### [concepts](concepts.md)
 - How to correctly namespace things?